diogenesrengo/psbot0/README.md

 permits clicking in buttons and write in box of chat and bet.
 See screenshot0.png for table's design needed by the library.
 See psbot0.h for types and variables and directory ./examples for examples.
-The library was tested in play money and open skill league.
+The library was tested in play money and open skill league from pokerstars software running over wine in slackware and ubuntu distros; results were very good, humbly.

 ### Dependencies:
 - some linux distribution						<br/>